-What we recommed for you when traveling in Chachapoyas
+What we recommend for you when traveling in Chachapoyas

-Our first recommendation is to Travel Slow.
+Our first recommendation is to travel slowly.
 We believe that this is quite important in this region, so we have actually written a whole article about Chachapoyas, The Muse Of The North, that gives you an example of a recommended itinerary.
-The surroundings of Chachapoyas require you to move a lot by car, because there are long distances to cover.
+The surroundings of Chachapoyas require you to move a lot by car because there are long distances to cover.
 But the mountainous geography will slow the pace.
 So, relax and enjoy the views.

 Archaeologically speaking, Kuelap (3000 m / below 10.000 ft) is the most popular Chachapoya ruin (1000 to 1400 BC) to visit.
 This so-called “fortress” is a huge complex of walled buildings on top of a mountain.
 Sounds familiar?
 Well, this pre-Incan structure, has never gotten as much attention as its famous counterpart of the South, Machu Picchu.
 Even today, it is very pleasant to visit this site, as there are no crowds.
 By the way, you can arrive at the ruins by taking a cable car, enjoying fantastic views of the landscape.

 The second most popular attraction here is the Karajia sarcophagi.
 This has two reasons.
-First, its relatively easily accessible going on a car ride followed by a low-mid difficulty hike (around the altitude of 2700 m / 8850 feet).
-Second, it offers really interesting views on human-shaped burials places in the rocks.
+First, it is relatively easily accessible going on a car ride followed by a low-mid difficulty hike (around the altitude of 2700 m / 8850 feet).
+Second, it offers really interesting views of human-shaped burials placed on the rocks.

 The Revash mausoleums, for their part, resemble little houses and the Diablo Wasi is quite interesting to visit as well.
 However, the latter is a bit more complicated to reach.

 Chachapoyas city is charming, very walkable, full of beautiful houses with balconies (many of them transformed into hotels) restaurants, and cozy cafes.
 You will rarely arrive directly to Chachapoyas because direct flights are not so convenient, and because we like to arrange things differently.
 So to make it worth it, you might want to visit the city long enough to get to know it.
 The same goes for its immediate surroundings (like the pottery town of Huancas, and the magnificent lookouts of the Sonche’s Canyon and Huanca Urco).

 Then there is Leymebamba, one of those smaller cities that are simply a must.
 Leymebamba is popular for a museum that holds hundreds of real mummies from the Chachapoya culture.
 They were found in an almost at the Laguna de los Cóndores or Condors’ lagoon.
 But Leymebamba is also a hub for incredible treks, and for authentic contact opportunities with local people, artisans, and host families owning simple but beautiful lodges.

 In terms of doing what we like most, getting in contact with local people is always possible.
-On the way to Kuelap we recommend stopping and staying with Lola and Perico.
-The two are mother and son and have lived away from nature for a long time.
-Finally, they decided to return to their little piece of land, Milpuj, to do something marvelous.
+Close to Kuelap we recommend stopping and staying with Perico, who decided to return to their little piece of land, Milpuj, to do something marvelous.
 We won’t tell you a lot more, but just to give you an idea: you will taste honey from Perico’s beehives and maybe some eggs from their free-range hens, you will certainly plant a tree (yours forever), and smell the fragrance of many many flowers.
 If you´re lucky enough, you might even spot animals like a deer, or even an Andean bear!

 In Leymebamba you will meet the artisans that work the textiles and wood; people like Norma and Isabel, and Miguel Huamán.
 In Huancas the women have expert hands to shape the clay.
 All of these people are keepers of the traditional crafts of the region.